jaeyk/regression-analysis-with-time-series-data/README.md

 **Figure 5.
 Interrupted time series design analysis**

 Figure 5 shows how these different models fitted to the data.
 The blue line plot indicates the preicted values.
-The grey ribbons around the line plot displays two standard errors, which are approximate to 95% confidence intervals.
+The grey ribbons, around the line plot, display two standard errors, which are approximate to 95% confidence intervals.
 The impacts of the intervention could be detected in two ways in an interrupted time series design: level and slope.
 The level of the DV is almost identical between the pre- and post-intervention period.
-The slope change is detected in all the four models.
+The slope change is detected in the all four models.

 ![](https://github.com/jaeyk/analyzing-asian-american-latino-civic-infrastructure/blob/master/outputs/AIC_in_time.png)

 **Figure 6.
 Model performance comparisons**

+I then checked the performances of these four models using AIC.
+AIC score measures the difference between the model accuracy and complexity.
+Lower AIC score indicates a closer fit.
+For more information on AIC, see [this blog post](https://medium.com/@analyttica/akaike-information-criterion-aic-7a4b58bce206).
+Another concern is these models perform differently depending on the date they are fed.
+Some models may fit for the short-term time period and others do better for the long-term period.
+To address this concern, I created a for loop function and checked how AIC scores of these four models vary as I extended the data from the year 1970 to 2017.
+Fogire 6 demonstrates that the ordinary least square (OLS) model with logged dependent variable performs better than OLS, poisson, and negative binominal models.

 ```{r}